-- Surfing actually started out in Hawaii and Polynesia, as a sport which everyone could get involved with – anyone regardless of gender, class and social standing was out enjoying the waves.
+- Surfing actually started in Hawaii and Polynesia, as a sport which everyone could get involved with – regardless of gender, class and social standing – everyone was out enjoying the waves.

 - The wider the board, the more stable you are.
 This might sound obvious but, the more water you cover with your board, the less your weight transfer will make you rock around.
-The width also shows what the board is designed for: if the widest point is below the centre, it’s best for small waves: if it is above the centre, its perfect for big waves.
+The width also shows what the board is designed for: if the widest point is below the centre, it’s best for small waves, if it’s above the centre, it’s perfect for big waves.

 - The board’s material is also important when you’re trying to achieve the best result for your experience level.
 A foam board makes it a lot easier as a beginner, because it has the best stability in the water.
 Other options include fibreglass, open and closed epoxy, and hand-shaped or molded epoxy surfboards.

-We can arrange surfing lessons and we have on-site kit hire throughout the season so whether you’re a beginner or a pro, we reckon that when it comes to surfing it doesn’t get much better than a trip out to one of our stunning beaches.
+We can arrange surfing lessons for you, and we have on-site kit hire throughout the season.
+So whether you’re a beginner or a pro, we reckon that when it comes to surfing it doesn’t get much better than a trip out to one of our stunning beaches.